Jamesaskew101/ERP-Additional-Materials/README.md

 - Data paths are maintained in the code so that users with appropriate access can reproduce results by placing the original files in the same directory structure.
 - Data can be accessed apon request.

+## Reproduction of final model and results

+### Overview
+The **Hybrid Fine-Tuning** method is the final approach used in this project.

+### Setup Process

+#### Data Preparation
+- Run the scripts in `data_preprocessing/` to clean and normalize raw ticket data.

+#### Hybrid Fine-Tuning
+- run Hybrid_tuning.ipynb.
+- LoRA adapter weights are trained on top of the base LLaMA 3.2 model.
+- The output is a **final_model**, consisting of LoRA weights that can be merged with the base model.

+#### Evaluation
+- Performance evaluation is carried out with scripts in `model_analysis/`.
+- Final test results can be obtained by running: hybrid_test.py followed by

+- Results are stored in large CSV output files (excluded due to confidentiality) and summarized in `model_analysis/model_analysis.ipynb`.

+### Results Summary
+- **Performance:** Hybrid fine-tuning outperforms both raw and standard fine-tuned models on ERP support ticket tasks.
+- **Efficiency:** Inference requires 8–10 GB VRAM, while full fine-tuning requires ~40 GB VRAM.
+- **Analysis:** Retrieval accuracy, F1 score, and recall all improved using the hybrid approach.

 ## Environment Setup